bloominstituteoftechnology/node-db1-project/README.md

   SELECT * FROM Orders ORDER BY OrderDate DESC

   - list orders grouped by customer showing the number of orders per customer.
+  SELECT CustomerID, COUNT(OrderID) AS orders FROM Orders GROUP BY CustomerID ORDER BY COUNT(OrderID) DESC

   - list orders grouped by customer's city showing number of orders per city.
+  SELECT COUNT(OrderID), City FROM Customers, OrderDetails GROUP BY City ORDER BY COUNT(OrderID) DESC;

   - add a customer using your information.
   INSERT INTO Customers VALUES( 92, 'Jennifer', 'Jennifer Player', '10095 Address Lane', 'Hotlanta', '30076', 'USA')